4.15. Advanced Topics

 • all surface types as well as lines and points

-• properties of rendered rays
+• properties of simulated rays

 • a calculated ray transfer analysis object (TMA)